Neetre/MNIST/README.md

 * Windows: `./start_Windows.bat`
 * Linux/macOS: `./start_Linux.sh`

-These scripts likely install required dependencies, and build a virtual environment for you if you don't have one.
+These scripts will install required dependencies, and build a virtual environment for you if you don't have one.
 They will also start the GUI automatically

 ## Running the Program (CLI or GUI)